permguard/permguard/site/content/docs/0.0.x/getting-started/overview.md

 Designed for `cloud-native`, `edge`, and `multi-tenant` environments, **Permguard** can be used in any context, including IoT, AI agents, and more.
 It allows you to update authorization policies without modifying your application code, saving time and effort.

-These policies are centrally managed, allowing organizations to enforce consistent security rules across multiple applications without changing each service individually.
+These policies are centrally managed, allowing organizations to enforce consistent security policies across multiple applications without changing each service individually.
 This ensures compliance with corporate governance by providing a single point of control for defining, updating, and auditing authorization policies in real time.

 {{< callout context="tip" icon="rocket" >}}
 **Permguard** is powerful yet easy to use.
 Its advanced architecture ensures security and flexibility, while integration remains simple—whether for a basic app or a complex enterprise system.
 Just run the server, define your policy, and integrate it seamlessly.